MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbServerConfiguration.md

 ### -DisableCompression

-Indicated that the SMB server should never compress files even if client or application requested it.
+Indicates that the SMB server should never compress files even if client or application requested it.

 ```yaml